python-mario/mario/README.rst

 Status
 ======

-* This package is experimental pre-alpha and changes often
+* This package is experimental pre-alpha and is subject to change.